Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Coupled cluster results

 \subsection{Core electron treatments}

-The FC approximation is routinely used in CC calculations, but its effect on the results is rarely considered.
-Alternative treatments of the core region exist, in particular, the explicit inclusion of core correlation in the calculation through the use of core-correlated correlation-consistent basis sets \cite{peterson:2002} (Co.-Co.-CCSD(T)) or the core can be treated using effective core potentials (ECP-CCSD(T)), as commonly used in DMC calculations; specifically, we use energy-consistent correlated electron pseudopotentials (eCEPPs). \cite{trail:2017}
+The frozen core approximation is routinely used in CC calculations, but its effect on the results is rarely considered.
+In the present study, calculations invoke the frozen core approximation unless otherwise stated.
+Alternative treatments of the core region exist, in particular, the explicit inclusion of core correlation in the calculation (Co.-Co.-CCSD(T)) through the use of correlation consistent core-valence basis sets, aCVX Z, X = T, Q, where the C indicates that the basis set is suitable for correlating core electrons,\cite{peterson:2002} or the core can be treated using effective core potentials (ECP-CCSD(T)), as commonly used in DMC calculations; specifically, we use energy-consistent correlated electron pseudopotentials (eCEPPs). \cite{trail:2017}

-We have performed calculations of the AcOH dimer with all three treatments of the core, and we find negligible differences in the results.
+We have performed calculations of the AcOH dimer and water-peptide system with all three treatments of the core, and we find that a very small stabilisation on the order of 0.04 kcal mol$^{-1}$ arises as a result of including core correlation in the calculation.
 Therefore, we conclude that core treatment is unlikely to be responsible for the significant discrepancy between the CC and DMC results.